qingreee1/material-theme-jetbrains-docs/docs/development/external-themes.md

 You can see an example of it from the [Dracula Theme plugin](https://plugins.jetbrains.com/plugin/10762-dracula-theme), a porting of the successful [Dracula Theme](https://draculatheme.com/).

+Another example of it is the [Night Owl Theme](https://github.com/xdrop/night-owl-jetbrains), a porting of the already famous [Night Owl Theme](https://css-tricks.com/creating-a-vs-code-theme/).

+If we get enough submissions we might even host a gallery!

 ## Tutorial

 ### Getting Started